idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/1d_elastic_waves.md

 [!param](/Executioner/Eigenvalue/solve_type) that can get multiple eigenvalues at once, in this case that is `KRYLOVSCHUR`.
-The [!param](/Executioner/Eigenvalue/which_eigen_pairs) parameter determines which eigenvalues to compute and for modal analysis the smallest are usually of interest.
+The [!param](/Executioner/Eigenvalue/which_eigen_pairs) parameter determines which eigenvalues to compute and for modal analysis the smallest eigenvalues are usually of interest.
 The [!param](/Executioner/Eigenvalue/n_eigen_pairs) parameter sets the number of eigenvalue pairs to compute.

 !listing test/tests/modal_analysis/modal.i block=Executioner id=m_exec
 caption=Eigenvalue Executioner

-To output all the eigenvalues solved in the system we can use the [vectorpostprocessors/Eigenvalues.md].
+To output all the eigenvalues solved in the system we can use the [vectorpostprocessors/Eigenvalues.md] vectorpostprocessor.
 While we have solved for the two smallest eigenvalues, currently MOOSE only has the ability to output a single one.
-To change which eigenvalue is adjust the index in [!param](/Problem/EigenProblem/active_eigen_index).
+To change which eigenvector is outputted adjust the index in [!param](/Problem/EigenProblem/active_eigen_index).

 !listing test/tests/modal_analysis/modal.i block=VectorPostprocessors Problem
 id=m_prob caption=Eigenvalues

 For this coarse mesh example, we were able to determine the first two
-$\omega$'s:552.8 Hz and 789 Hz.
-Which are close to the theoretical result of 600 Hz and 800 Hz, and as the mesh is refined the results would converge on the true solutions.
+$\omega$'s: 552.8 Hz and 789 Hz.
+Which are close to the theoretical result of 600 Hz and 800 Hz, and as the mesh is refined the results would converge on to the true solutions.
 The second mode is visualized in [mode2], and the outline of the undeformed state is shown in black.